crystal-csete/Sign-Up-Application/README.md

 ########################################

-To get this app up and running, first you need to cd into the root of the directory: "allsignups".
+To get this app up and running, first you need to cd into the root of the directory.
 Then, cd into the main folder: "signup-front".

 ########################################